 Probably the most traditional home siding material that is still used in many homes today.
 Wood siding can be long-lasting, but it does require a good deal of maintenance to make sure that it stays dry and rot free.
 Many New England homes are old and are designed with wood siding in mind.
 It’s still an option for New England homes, but other options can mimic the appearance of wood without requiring repainting and repairing shingles and clapboards.

-Contact our team at US Siding & Construction today to learn more about the siding options that our team offers.
+Contact our team at US Siding & Roofing today to learn more about the siding options that our team offers.